-Does Does this financial product have a sustainable investment objective? •• Yes • × No investr nake a minimum of sustainable ments with an environmental ive:% chara object motes Environmental/Social (E/S) acteristics and while it does not have as its tive a sustainable investment, it will have a num proportion of% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective nake a minimum of sustainable ments with a social objective: × notes E/S characteristics, but will not make any inable investments
+Does this financial product have a sustainable investment objective?
+Yes It will make a minimum of sustainable It promotes Environmental/Social (E/S) investments with an environmental characteristics and while it does not have as its objective: \\\% objective a sustainable investment, it will have a minimum proportion of % of sustainable investments in economic activities that qualify as with an environmental objective in environmentally sustainable under economic activities that qualify as the EU Taxonomy environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally with an environmental objective in sustainable under the EU economic activities that do not qualify as Taxonomy environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable It promotes E/S characteristics, but will not make investments with a social objective: \\ any sustainable investments an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or companies follow good governance practices.